 How long does a scan take to perform?

 How long does it take to get the results?

-We pride ourselves with prompt turnaround.
-In most cases, our Board Certified Thermographers will have the results back to your center in 1 week or less.
+We pride ourselves on prompt turnaround.
+In most cases, our Board-Certified Thermographers will have the results back to you in 7 to 10 days.
 We have 3 interpreters viewing your images for optimal reporting.

 Is Thermography covered by insurance?

-Not at this time.
-Keep in mind, cutting edge technology is not covered in most fields of medicine.
+Not currently.
+Keep in mind, innovative technology is not covered in most fields of medicine.
 Our centers charge a nominal fee for this technology despite the high cost of the equipment and the cost of running a center.
 Insurance coverage should not keep you away.
-Think of all of the other less important things we spend our money on!
+Think of all the other less important things we spend our money on!

 Do I need to get a mammogram?